Tyrael122/UnionFind/README.md

 A custom implementation of the union find algorithm

-The guiding principle of this implementation is that you have an array of buckets, and connected elements are in the same bucket.
+The guiding principle of this implementation is that you have an array of buckets, and connected elements are in the same bucket and elements which aren't connected are in different buckets.
 The elements are represented with integers.
 You can initialize an array of buckets with an 'n' capacity, and it'll have 'n' buckets.

 # `union(a, b)`